maheshwaran01m/Discover/Discover/PrivacyPolicy/ImageEdits/imageEdits_privacy_policy.md

 ### Privacy Policy

-This privacy policy applies to the Image Edits app (hereby referred to as "Application") for mobile / desktop devices that was created by Maheshwaran Muthappan (hereby referred to as "Service Provider") as a Freemium service.
+This privacy policy applies to the Mobile app (hereby referred to as "Application") for mobile / desktop devices that was created by Maheshwaran Muthappan (hereby referred to as "Service Provider") as a Freemium service.
 This service is intended for use "AS IS".

 Information Collection and Use

 The Application collects information when you download and use it.
 This information may include information such as Your device's Internet Protocol address (e.g. IP address) The pages of the Application that you visit, the time and date of your visit, the time spent on those pages The time spent on the Application The operating system you use on your mobile device

-The Application does gather precise information about the location of your mobile device for your expense information and stored on device.

 The Service Provider may use the information you provided to contact you from time to time to provide you with important information, required notices and marketing promotions.